karelkryda/universal-speedtest/README.md

 </div>
 <hr>

-The Universal Speedtest library allows you to measure the speed of your Internet connection using various speed tests.
+The Universal Speedtest library allows you to measure the speed of your internet connection using Ookla speedtest.

 ## 🔧 Installation